What Is a Nurse Technician and How Do You Become a Nurse Tech?

 Students working as nurse technicians are responsible for providing basic patient care under the supervision of an RN or physician.
 Job duties generally include observing patients, recording their vital signs and reporting any changes in their condition to healthcare supervisors.
 Nurse technicians are also charged with escorting patients to examining rooms or surgery.

 Depending on state laws and employer job duties, additional responsibilities could include assisting physicians during examination and treatment procedures or administering prescribed medications.
 They might also collect and label test specimens.

 Education Requirements for the Career

 Education requirements for a nurse technician job vary by employer.
-Successful completion of introductory nursing courses is the minimum requirement for all positions, as is clinical experience.
+Successful completion of introductory nursing courses is typically the minimum requirement for all positions, as is clinical experience.
 However, some employers only accept applicants who have completed three years of a nursing bachelor's degree program.

 Registration and Other Requirements

 Some states require nurse technicians to become registered, which entails submitting verification of enrollment in a nursing program.
 Others require them to earn a Certified Nursing Assistant (CNA) credential.
 This designation is granted to applicants who have completed sufficient training or coursework in their nursing program and passed a written exam administered by the state.
-Additional employer requirements could include background checks as well as basic life support or CPR certification from the American Heart Association or Red Cross.
+Additional employer requirements could include a background check as well as basic life support or CPR certification from the American Heart Association or Red Cross.